maulinanl/fp-pso/README.md

-# 🕹️ Tini Tactics
+# 🕹️ Tiny Tactics

-Tini Tactics is a strategic 3x3 web-based board game inspired by classic tic-tac-toe.
+Tiny Tactics is a strategic 3x3 web-based board game inspired by classic tic-tac-toe.
 Built with modern JavaScript, HTML, and CSS, it offers both competitive and casual gameplay through two main modes: play against a friend or challenge a smart computer opponent.

 ### 👨‍💻 Developed By